 Again I’m not trying to find and propose ideas from dialectical point of view, rather than to find options to proceed further examinations.
 If organized stalking is a form of social control against deviancy there should be some sort of pattern or predictability as to when to expect such measure.
 Even though vigilantes could be well organized, but vigilance doesn’t really explain it, since vigilantes are usually after swift and quick justice.
 There is always possibility of vigilantism in the case of pervasive and degrading rumors, but that’s more like an expected side effect rather than principle, being that immediate physical destruction of psychological stalking is not the goal.

 If talking about organized stalking then level of discipline and motivation to perform certain task by public without immediate observation of reaction as being part of reward for this particular induced stimuli points to some authority figure and understanding of long term goals by those involved (not necessarily intricacies like NLP or behavioral conditioning).
 Mobbing is the only phenomena that is very similar, not to mention widely publicized and researched, but it’s definition narrowly limits it to workplace.
 Extensive mobbing research doesn’t answer questions why and who.
 Anyone could be mobbed by anyone and most blame is put on workplace institution and organizational mismanagement (situational factors) thus diffusing accountability into collective blame and shifting focus from instigator individual responsibility.
 Mobbing could be also described by disruption tactics only at workplace.
 So if mobbing is so unpredictable and can only be suppressed by improving organization itself and raising awareness, could gangstalking be a spontaneous phenomena too?
 I seriously doubt it.
 What is interesting that person who is gangstalked is usually is harassed at workplace too, but not necessarily vice versa unless researchers dismiss that part as unrelated as it doesn’t incorporate into definition.
-I speculate the main reason mobbing is explored, not because deplorable nature of the crime, but it’s negative effects on business itself.
+I speculate the main reason mobbing is explored, not because deplorable nature of the crime, but it’s negative effects on business itself – and everyone needs explanation of something unexplainable – so here comes shaman to the tribe as prophet and with a gift of charlatanism and embeds deeply into society with the explanation of the method which expected to be also accepted as “solution” since he has courage to “tackle” something that he probably created (by “tackle” I mean spread disinformation).
+Most likely than not – final solution for those who are not in the know.
 So if typical scientific approach by multiple dedicated researchers failed to tackle mobbing core issues, what kind of prospect can we see for organized stalking issue?
 So they looked into patterns, methods, conditions, different forms of mobbing, correlated into sex factor, reactions of victims, consequences on victims life, but couldn’t find explanation of why except situational factors.
 They defined stages as to how mobbing usually occurs:

 - The first phase is conflict.
 Mobbing develops from an unresolved conflict, which gradually loses importance, replaced instead by a personal dispute.
 Mobbing activities are not yet explicit, but there are first consequences, like irritability, depression, exhaustion, periodical weakness, headaches, sleep disorder, stomach trouble, etc